cyberworm-uk/tortainer/README.md

 - [snowflake-proxy](#snowflake-proxy) an image for a Tor proxy (client) connecting over snowflake.
 - [snowflake-standalone](#snowflake-standalone) an image for a snowflake entrypoint, serves as a go between for snowflake clients and snowflake bridges.
 - [arti](#arti) an image for an in-development, experimental Tor implementation in Rust.
+- [onion service](#onion-service) example of a basic onion service running with containers.
 <!-- - [onionshare](#onionshare) an image for OnionShare, a tool to send and receive files and create chat rooms over Tor Onion Services. -->

 ## torbase